-This bill amends existing laws regarding the expansion of dwellings over water, allowing for modifications to the exterior of such structures under specific conditions.
-The new legal language permits the addition or expansion of legally existing exterior features, such as decks and balconies, without increasing the interior floor space or changing the use from recreational to residential or commercial.
+This bill amends existing laws regarding the expansion of dwellings over water, allowing for certain modifications contingent upon approval from the Department of Environmental Services and the payment of a fee based on the square footage of the dwelling.
+The new legal language permits existing structures to be modified by adding or expanding legally existing exterior features, such as decks and balconies, without increasing the interior floor space or changing the use from recreational to residential or commercial.
 The cumulative area of these modifications is limited to 100 square feet for properties with 100 linear feet or less of shoreline frontage, and one square foot per linear foot of shoreline for larger properties.
-Additionally, any modifications must not penetrate the water or bank and require approval from the Department of Environmental Services, which will also set the associated fees.
+Additionally, the bill stipulates that any modifications must not penetrate the water or bank and must be approved by the department.

 As Amended by the House: 482-A:26